sebfisch/haskell-barchart/README.markdown

 # use

 Bar charts can be created from CSV files using the `barchart` command-line utility.
-We can create a chart of the top five most popular Haskell packages (as of march 2009, I did not find more recent data) by creating a file `top5.csv` with the following contents:

-    xmonad,35428
-    HTTP,26203
-    zlib,24431
-    Cabal,23691
-    X11,21563
+For example, if you want to track how many hours you practice playing the guitar on each day of the week, you can create a file `guitar.csv` with the following contents:

+    Mon,1.2
+    Tue,0.3
+    Wed,2.1
+    Thu,0.9
+    Fri,1.1
+    Sat,3.2
+    Sun,3.1

 The call

-    # barchart --title="Top 5 Haskell Packages" top5.csv
+    # barchart --title="Practice hours" guitar.csv

-creates a file `top5.png` which looks like this:
+creates a file `guitar.png` which looks like this:

-![Top 5 Haskell Packages][top5]
+![Practice hours][guitar]

-Each bar is labeled with a Haskell package and has an associated number of downloads.
-The chart is scaled automatically such that the largest bar spans the height of the chart.
-The dimensions of the chart can be configured using command-line flags.
-See below for a description of supported flags.
+Each bar is labeled with a weekday and has an associated practice hour.
+The chart is scaled automatically such that the largest bar spans the (configurable, see below) height of the chart.
 The `--title` flag passed to `barchart` in the above call is optional.
 If you do not supply one, then barchart uses the basename of the CSV file as title of the chart.

 ## flags